ksrk009/ksrk009/README.md

 ## Hi there, I'm Shivarama Krishna Koyalakonda!👋

-Hi there! 👋 I'm Shivarama Krishna Koyalakonda, a passionate Machine Learning & Data Scientist with a strong background in Cloud Data Analytics, Deep Learning, and Big Data Technologies.
+I'm a passionate Machine Learning & Data Scientist with a strong background in Cloud Data Analytics, Deep Learning, and Big Data Technologies.
 With 2+ years of experience in the field, I thrive on solving complex data-driven problems and building AI-powered solutions.

 I hold a Master’s degree in Information Science and Technology from Missouri S&T and a Bachelor’s degree in Computer Science from Osmania University.
 My journey in data science has been fueled by curiosity, continuous learning, and hands-on projects across domains like Computer Vision, NLP, Predictive Analytics, and Data Engineering.

-🔬 What I Do?
+🔬 What I Do?<br>
-🧠 Machine Learning & Deep Learning – From building predictive models to deploying AI-powered applications.
+🧠 Machine Learning & Deep Learning – From building predictive models to deploying AI-powered applications.<br>
-📊 Data Analytics & Visualization – Uncovering insights from large datasets using Python, SAP, and big data tools.
+📊 Data Analytics & Visualization – Uncovering insights from large datasets using Python, SAP, and big data tools.<br>
-🖼️ Computer Vision & Image Processing – Worked on Face Detection (RetinaNet), Super-Resolution (GANs), and Aging Detection.
+🖼️ Computer Vision & Image Processing – Worked on Face Detection (RetinaNet), Super-Resolution (GANs), and Aging Detection.<br>
-📈 NLP & Text Analytics – Tweet sentiment analysis, LLM research, and chatbot development.
+📈 NLP & Text Analytics – Tweet sentiment analysis, LLM research, and chatbot development.<br>
-☁️ Cloud & Big Data – Leveraging AWS, GCP, PySpark, and Hadoop for scalable data solutions.
+☁️ Cloud & Big Data – Leveraging AWS, GCP, PySpark, and Hadoop for scalable data solutions.<br>
-🔍 ERP & SAP Analytics – Expertise in SAP HANA, SAC, and SAS Visual Analytics.
+🔍 ERP & SAP Analytics – Expertise in SAP HANA, SAC, and SAS Visual Analytics.<br>

 <p align="Left">
 <img src="https://img.shields.io/badge/Data_Science-ML-blue?logo=scikitlearn&logoColor=white"/>